Voice AI Custom Actions

 Navigate to Voice AI > Agent Goals > Switch to Advanced Mode (If not already enabled) > Custom Actions.

-For example: If a user asks, “check my account balance”, you can set a trigger with the phrase "check my balance" and define a parameter for their phone number to pass into your banking API.
+Example: If a caller asks to “check my account balance,” you can set a trigger for that request and define a phone number parameter to pass into your external API.

-Use the Test Webhook feature to validate the setup.
+8. Use the Test Webhook feature to validate the setup before saving.

 Voice AI - Real-time Testing